-I.1.
-Appraisal/Recommendation Forms and Evaluation Narratives/letters complete the top portions of each form and submit with the portfolio.
+Section H is submitted by the applicant and then completed and added by committees and administrators.
+Use the appropriate Appraisal and Recommendation Forms for committees and administrators (see the Provost's Office Personnel Decisions webpage).
+The applicant should complete the top portions of each form and submit with the portfolio.
 A separate form should be used for each applicable administrator (e.g., Dean/Library Director, Chair, Provost) and review committee (e.g., at the department/program, college/unit, and/or university levels).
 The administrator or review committee should complete the corresponding portions of the forms and include evaluation memos as required.
 Include additional evaluation or recommendation forms and letters as required by the applicant's college or unit, as applicable.